 - Morning glories

-It’s always a good idea to group similar native plants together and choose species with different blooming periods so that there will be a steady supply of flowers nearly year-round.
+It’s always a good idea to group similar native plants together and choose species with different blooming periods and bloom time to have a steady supply of beautiful flowers nearly year-round.

-Another way to keep these beauties coming back to your garden is by providing them with a hummingbird feeder.
-Designed specifically for the hummingbird it will help them stay well-fed especially during their migration period.
+Another great way to keep these beauties coming back to your garden is by providing them with a hummingbird feeder.
+Designed specifically for the hummingbird, it will help them stay well-fed, especially during their migration period.
+A red feeder is a good choice or ones with red bases.
+Even tying red ribbons will do.

-While you can buy hummingbird feeder solution from gardening supply stores, you can always make your own sugar water for hummingbirds.
+While you can buy hummingbird feeder solution from gardening supply stores or a local nursery, you can always make your own hummingbird food recipe by combining four parts water to one part sugar.

-Simply mix four parts hot water with one part white sugar.
-Boil it for a couple of minutes and let cool before placing in your hummingbird feeder.
+Boil them for a couple of minutes until the sugar dissolves, and let the sugar solution cool or get room temperature before placing them in your hummingbird feeder.
 Avoid using honey or artificial sweeteners as these can spoil easily.

-You can hang hummingbird feeders in multiple places throughout your garden but make sure to space them far enough apart so that more birds can come to your garden.
+You can hang hummingbird feeders in multiple places throughout your home garden but make sure to space them far enough apart so that more birds can come to your garden.
+Using an ant moat should make things easier.

-It’s also important to keep your hummingbird feeder away from direct sunlight to prevent the nectar from fermenting.
+It’s also important to keep your hummingbird feeder away from direct full sun or sunlight to prevent the natural nectar from fermenting.
+Partial shade or shady areas should do.

-Nectar feeders should be cleaned two to three times a week especially in warmer weather.
-This prevents spoilage and mold growth, both of which can be deadly for the hummingbirds.
+Your own nectar feeders should be cleaned two to three times a week in mild detergent especially in warm weather or, hot weather or a sunny location.
+This prevents spoilage and mold growth, both of which can be deadly for hummingbirds.

 Besides the hummingbird feeders and tubular flowers, hummingbirds also like tree sap.
 They don’t have a sense of smell so again, the orange to red flowers are what draws them in.